 Given UWM’s location in the largest urban area in Wisconsin, the counseling faculty is committed to training multiculturally competent community counselors and school counselors to serve clients in urban environments.
 Both concentrations share a core preparation in the areas of counseling and educational psychology.
 As students make progress in their program of studies, their focus will take on a more specialized training with content specific courses and field placements where they will refine their counseling skills in practical settings.

 The concentrations train counselors to work with a diverse group of clients in urban settings and to deliver services in an ethical manner, as outlined by professional codes of conduct.
 They share in common courses comprising an Educational Psychology core of studies, a general Counseling core of studies, and a Concentration core.
 The Educational Psychology core provides knowledge for understanding research and professional scholarship, techniques of educational and psychological measurement, and typical human growth and development across the life-span.
 The Counseling core courses provide training in basic helping processes and relationships, career development, social and diversity issues in counseling, group work, appraisal of client issues, counseling theory, and the role of family systems.
 The Concentration core provides training in advanced strategies for helping clients change, and opportunities for increasing competency with specific populations through field placement.
 Supervised Practicum I and II in Counseling involve the refinement of more advanced and sophisticated counseling skills in placements in actual counseling settings.
-Students are required to spend 20 hours each week during the semester at their placement site (an exception to this hour requirement is described below for students interested in seeking experience in dual concentrations).
+Students are required to spend 20 hours each week during the semester at their placement site.
 This concentration requires 48 credits.

 Before applying please see the Educational Psychology Website for department-specific application requirements.